Students have several options for the degree in biology—with lots of customization.

-First, the department offers a B.S. in Biology in which students can choose electives from all areas giving them a general background, or they may select electives from one area, such as cell and molecular biology or ecology, thus specializing in that area.
-The second degree option is a B.S. in Biology with a Concentration in Biochemistry for students with a strong interest in studying biology at the chemical level.
+The department offers a B.S. in Biology in which students can choose electives from all areas giving them a general background, or they may chose an area of emphasis such as cell/molecular biology & infectious disease, ecology & evolutionary biology, or physiology & organismal biology.
+The Biology Department also offers a B.S. in Biology with a Concentration in Biochemistry for students with a strong interest in studying biology at the chemical level.

-- Graduation Checklist for a BS in Biology with a Concentration in Biochemistry: MS Word | PDF
+- Graduation Checklist for a BS in Biology with an emphasis in Ecology and Evolution: PDF

 Minor in Biology